-Given the dire threat of climate change, Congresswoman Speier believes that the United States must take radical action to become carbon neutral within the next ten years.
-She supports H.Res.
-109, which calls on Congress to create a Green New Deal to meet critical emissions goals and invest in sustainable infrastructure.
-She also strongly opposes the President’s short-sighted and harmful withdrawal from the Paris Climate Agreement.
-Rep. Speier was proud to vote for H.R.
-9, the Climate Action Now Act, which would block funding from being used to withdraw from the Paris Climate Agreement and require the Trump Administration to develop a national strategy for meeting the Paris Agreement’s goals.
-She also supports H.R.763, the Energy Innovation and Carbon Dividend Act, which would imposes a fee on the carbon and create a Carbon Dividend Trust Fund to divide the proceeds among U.S. citizens and lawful residents.
+Given the dire threat of climate change, Congresswoman Speier believes that the United States must take bold action to become carbon neutral within the next ten years.
+In the 116th Congress, she was proud to vote for H.R.
+9, the Climate Action Now Act, to block funding from being used to withdraw from the Paris Climate Agreement and require the Trump Administration to develop a national strategy for meeting the Paris Agreement’s goals.
+She also supports the Energy Innovation and Carbon Dividend Act, which would impose a fee on carbon and create a Carbon Dividend Trust Fund to divide the proceeds among U.S. citizens and lawful residents.

 Our District includes two of the historically most productive fisheries in the country: salmon and Dungeness crab.
 Salmon from the Central Valley Delta migrate out to the Pacific Ocean where they spend three years before returning to the delta.
 Dungeness crab are a delicacy especially around the holiday season.
 Commercial and recreational fishermen, related businesses and restaurants rely on these fisheries and form the character of coastal communities.
 Both fisheries have faced existential challenges.
 In 2008, salmon populations collapsed and the fishing seasons of through 2009 were entirely shut down.
 In 2015, commercial and recreational Dungeness crab and rock crab fisheries were forced to close due to high levels of domoic acid.
 The increased level of the neurotoxin was linked to an unprecedentedly large toxic algal bloom along the West Coast.
 The salmon fishery valued at $1.4 billion a year and the Dungeness crab fishery valued at $60 million a year are crucial to the coastal economy of central and northern California.
 Closed and restricted fishing seasons have inflicted lasting economic damage on the industry.